-Hillary Bonhomme is the Development and Editorial Associate at The New Food Economy.
-Before joining the team, she produced content for several non-profit entities, including WNYC, WQXR, and Creative Capital.
-Outside of herwork at The New Food Economy, Hillary is active as a musician and has taken the stage at National Sawdust, Lincoln Center’s Mostly Mozart Festival, and The Jerome L. Greene Space.
+Hillary Bonhomme is the Multimedia producer at The New Food Economy.
+Before joining the team, she produced radio and wrote for several non-profit entities, including WNYC, WQXR, and Creative Capital.
+Outside of herwork at The New Food Economy, Hillary is active as a musician and has taken the stage at National Sawdust, Lincoln Center’s Mostly Mozart Festival, and The Jerome L. Greene Space. @hillarybonhomme

 Patrick Clinton, Contributing editor

 Patrick Clinton is a long-time journalist and educator.
 He edited the Chicago Reader during the politically exciting years that surrounded the election of the city’s first black mayor, Harold Washington; University Business during the early days of for-profit universities and online instruction; and Pharmaceutical Executive during a period that saw the Vioxx scandal and the ascendancy of biotech.
 He has written and worked as a staff editor for a variety of publications, including Chicago, Men’s Journal, and Outside (for which he ran down the answer to everyone’s most burning question about porcupines).
 For seven years, he taught magazine writing and editing at Northwestern University’s Medill School of Journalism.